MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/overview.md

 # Customer Service Insights overview

-Dynamics 365 Customer Service Insights helps both agents and customer service managers make better decisions and proactively improve customer satisfaction by using artificial intelligence (AI) and analytics capabilities for Customer Service and Omnichannel.
+Dynamics 365 Customer Service Insights helps both agents and customer service managers make better decisions and proactively improve customer satisfaction by using artificial intelligence (AI) and analytics capabilities for Customer Service and Omnichannel for Customer Service.
 You can empower your teams with insights into customer satisfaction–boosting analytics and AI-powered features to spend less time searching and more time engaging with customers.

 The premium AI capabilities in Customer Service Insights use advanced AI technology in natural language understanding and natural language generation to help your service team resolve cases efficiently and guide them to success.